OWASP/www-policy/guidebook/chapter-leader.md

 - Logo on the local chapter or event page.
 - All of the OWASP sponsorship options are detailed on the [OWASP Corporate Membership](https://owasp.org/supporters/) page.

-At the local level there are options for both Local Chapter Supporters (90/10 split with the Foundation, 90% directly supporting the local chapter) as well as Single Meeting Supporters.
+At the local level there are options for both Local Chapter Supporters (85/15 split with the Foundation, with 85% supporting chapter expenses and 15% for the OWASP Foundation's administrative overheads) as well as Single Meeting Supporters.

 ## Meeting Promotion